-In 2016, QED National was recognized as a top 50 Woman-Owned Business in New York State by Diversity Business (DiversityBusiness.com).
-And, for eight consecutive years (2009 through 2016), QED National earned the honor of being listed on Inc. Magazine’s 5000 Fastest Growing Firms.
+In 2016, QED National was recognized as a top 50 Woman-Owned Business in New York State by Diversity Business.
+And, for nine consecutive years (2009 through 2017), QED National earned the honor of being listed on Inc. Magazine’s 5000 Fastest Growing Firms.

 Colleen has been recognized for her achievements in technology and business by the US Small Business Administration, the Women’s Presidents Organization, and Women in Technology International.
 In 2011, Colleen received an “Enterprising Women of the Year” Award from Enterprising Women Magazine.